spencerahill/25f-stat-methods-course/hw/self-grading.md

 For each HW assignment, when the answer key gets posted, there will also be posted a link for where you submit your self-graded score along with your corrections.
 The due date for submitting these scores and corrections will be posted at the same time.

 ## Special instructions for Fall 2025
-These instructions were posted late in the semester, after the due dates for HWs 00 through 06.
-For all six of those assignments, there will be one single Google Form where you'll submit your corrections and grade for each.
+These instructions were posted late in the semester, after the due dates for HWs 01 through 06.
+For all five of those assignments, there will be one single Google Form where you'll submit your corrections and grade for each.
+(HW00 was purely completion-based.)

-**For HW00 through HW06, there is one single form, available [here](https://forms.gle/aSu9z5Xg11cxHGzN8).
+**For HW01 through HW06, there is one single form, available [here](https://forms.gle/aSu9z5Xg11cxHGzN8).
 Submit the form once per assignment.**

-**For HW00 through HW06 only, because of the delay in providing these self-grading and correction instructions, the corrections are *optional* and will earn you 10% extra credit.
+**For HW01 through HW06 only, because of the delay in providing these self-grading and correction instructions, the corrections are *optional* and will earn you 10% extra credit.
 For subsequent assignments the corrections will be *mandatory*, and you will not receive any credit for the assignment without them.**